tannerdavis39/blockchain-developer-bootcamp-final-project/README.md

 # Develop a blockchain that the music industry could use to handle copyright issues.

-Using my dapp, an artist will use a SHA-256 hash of their audio file to log, and later verify that they are the owner of the original file that stores their song.
-The SongID is a way of establishing a time table for when songs were created.
-For example, a song with the ID of 42 would've been created before 187.
-This allows a method of proving copyright status.
+Using my dapp, an song writers can use a SHA-256 hash of their audio file to log, and later verify that they are the owner of the original file that stores their song.
+Etherscan is the current way of establishing a time table for when songs were created, but I plan to build out the smart contract so that this isn't necessary.

-Requirements:
- 1. The user should be able to add proof of their song the contract.
- 2. The user should be able to continually verify that they are the owner of the song.
+Front End:
 https://tannerdavis39.github.io/blockchain-developer-bootcamp-final-project/FrontEnd/index.html

+Public ethereum address:
+0x00f03d1BE25630E174060A7Cf2D8df39B8459f11